-Equity release enables you to use the money tied up in your home to provide a tax free lump sum, to spend as you wish.
+Equity release enables you to use some of the money tied up in your home to provide a tax free lump sum, to spend as you wish.
 Used wisely, it can help create a more comfortable retirement for you and your family.

 Using equity release to release money from your home

 If you're a homeowner aged 55 or over, then you could release a lump sum from your property using a product known as equity release.

 If you are facing a pension shortfall, a need to meet some unexpected expenses, or you simply want to treat yourself - for instance for a cruise or new car, equity release can prove to be an attractive option.
 It allows you to tap into the money – known as equity - that you've accumulated in your property without the hassle of having to move.

 There are essentially two types of equity release available – a Lifetime Mortgage, which enables you to borrow money secured against your home; and a Home Reversion Plan, which provides you with money in exchange for you selling a share of your home.
 Both of these products are explained in more detail in the financial products section.

 Both types of product offer a number of features and benefits, and equity release is not a decision to be taken lightly.
 You need to consider carefully what the product will offer you and how it meets your personal needs and circumstances as it's not something that can easily be reversed once you have taken out the product.
 The table below outlines a few of the key benefits and drawbacks of equity release plans that meet the product standards set out by the Equity Release Council.
 The Equity Release Council are one of the industry bodies that ensure best practice for equity release providers, and suitable protection for equity release customers:

 Key benefits and drawbacks of equity release